OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/09-reading-a-keypad.md

 	return (i == PASSWORD_LENGTH ? true : false);
 }

-// function to make decisions on changing the state int stateDecisions(int currentState, char key) {
+// function to make decisions on changing the state based on the current state and input from the keypad int stateDecisions(int currentState, char key) {
 	int nextState = currentState;	// by default, stay in the current state